Top 10 Landing Page Best Practices

 - Segment your audience by traffic source

 Landing pages are powerful tools because of their ability to deliver a unique message to a narrowly defined audience.
-Leverage this strength by sending your pay-per-click (PPC), social media, email, and organic traffic to targeted landing pages that are message-matched just for them.
+Leverage this strength by sending your pay-per-click (PPC), social media, email, and organic traffic to separate, targeted landing pages that are message-matched just for them.
+Even consider creating different landing pages for desktop vs. mobile visitors.

 - Set up an A/B test or split test to find what truly works

-The best marketers are also mad scientists: constantly testing out new content, design, messages, etc. to find what their audience responds to best.
-Before publishing your page, consider what you’d most like to learn and what your testing strategy will be.
+The best marketers are also mad scientists – constantly testing out new content, design, messages, etc., to find what their audience responds to best.
+After publishing your landing page, consider what you’d most like to learn from a landing page split test and what your testing strategy will be.

-Leadpages is the only platform that automatically analyzes your page and provides recommendations so that you can better predict how your page will perform before you publish.
-Powered by proprietary AI technology, the Leadmeter combines the power of big data with industry best practices.
+Leadpages is the only platform that automatically analyzes your landing page and provides recommendations so that you can better predict how your page will perform before you publish.
+Powered by proprietary AI technology, the Leadmeter combines the power of big data with landing page best practices.

-Bottom line: These landing page tips will help you create a clean, succinct, value-driven page.
-You’ll attract and engage customers if you make it easy for them to understand what they’re getting from you.
+Bottom line: Use these top 10 best practices for landing pages to create clean, succinct, value-driven pages.
+You’ll attract and engage more customers if you make it easy for them to understand what they’re getting from you, and you pay attention to what works for different segments of your audience.